Hello Fellow Travellers!

 At the Yayoi Kusama Museum:About Yayoi Kusama

 The Ota Memorial Museum specialises in woodblock prints from the Edo and Meiji periods.
-The May exhibition is yet to be announced.
+The May exhibition will feature CATS!

-Kanazawa Art Museums: in Japan we should also think of gardens, shrines and temples as places of artistic expression because NATURE, in particular, the seasons, inform all aspects of Japanese culture.
+Kanazawa Art – Classical, Spiritual & Contemporary: in Japan we should also think of gardens, shrines and temples as places of artistic expression because NATURE, in particular, the seasons, inform all aspects of Japanese culture.

 At the Kenrokuen Castle Garden in Kanazawa we will discover the essence of Japanese garden design: the Garden